luisMolina95/cloud-practitioner-cheat-sheet/README.md

     - Uninterrupted
   - Spot Instance
     - Available at up to a 90% discount
+    - For flexible tasks that can be interrupted
   - Dedicated Host
     - Allows server-bound software licenses
       - Bring Your Own License (BYOL)